mydmdm/awesome-ai-system/README.md

-# Awesome Machine Learning / Deep Learning Resources
+# Awesome System for AI Resources
 Here is a collection of valuable machine learning / deep learning resources, including courses, publications, and projects.

 ## Model Compression